Battle of Lake Kastoria: Greek forces

-Also on 14 April, as mentioned above, the Division received the request to mount two battalions on motor vehicles to be sent for the counterattack on Kleisoura Pass.
+Also on 14 April, as mentioned above, the division received the request to mount two battalions on motor vehicles to be sent for the counterattack on Kleisoura Pass.
 The number of vehicles available sufficed for only a battalion of infantry.
-Battalion I/23 had marched some 60 km in 15 hours and had reached Bilisht at 1530 where it took the order to move to Argos Orestiko and be put under command of 21st Infantry Brigade.
+Battalion I/23 had marched some 60 km in 15 hours and had reached Bilisht at 15:30 where it took the order to move to Argos Orestiko and be put under command of 21st Infantry Brigade.
 Loading of the first elements began at 16:30 and was eventually completed by 18:15, as initially an insufficient number of trucks was provided.
-Arriving at 2000 hours at Argos Orestiko the battalion found a chaotic situation and panic-stricken units of the 20th Division.
-Following a brief confusion regarding the battalion's exact mission, the 13th Division's commander ordered the battalion to dismount and take positions defensively on the hills east of the line Limenakia–Ampelokipoi, covering the Division's withdrawal.
-For that purpose, the commander sent also the battalion-sized 13th Reconnaissance Group, a company of four heavy machineguns (of 13.2 mm caliber) and a field battery of 3 guns creating a detachment which was placed under the command of the Division's infantry commander, Colonel Efstathios Liosis.
+Arriving at 20:00 hours at Argos Orestiko the battalion found a chaotic situation and panic-stricken units of the 20th Division.
+Following a brief confusion regarding the battalion's exact mission, the 13th Division's commander ordered the battalion to dismount and take positions defensively on the hills east of the line Limenakia–Ampelokipoi, covering the division's withdrawal.
+For that purpose, the commander sent also the battalion-sized 13th Reconnaissance Group, a company of four heavy machine guns (of 13.2 mm caliber) and a field battery of 3 guns creating a detachment which was placed under the command of the division's infantry commander, Colonel Efstathios Liosis.
 By the morning of 15 April the detachment was further reinforced with an additional 3 field and 4 heavy artillery batteries, while the 2nd Positional Machinegun battalion was sent to replace the 13th Reconnaissance Group which was to cover the front further south.
 In fact he commander of the 2nd Positional Machinegun Battalion didn't obey the order, claiming much later that the order was not written and that the positions assigned to it were vulnerable to tanks.